Exponential Euler method for stiff stochastic differential equations with additive fractional Brownian noise: Introduction

 When $ H=\frac 12$ fBm becomes the standard Brownian motion.
 However, when $ H\neq \frac 12 $ fBm behaves differently from the standard Brownian motion.
 For example, for $H\in(0,\frac12)$, fBm has infinite quadratic variation, while for $H\in(\frac12,1)$ its quadratic variation vanishes.
 Moreover, fBm is neither a semimartingale nor a Markov process, so the powerful tools from the classical theories of stochastic analysis are not applicable.

-FBms have many applications in models arising in physics, telecommunication networks, and finance.
-Since many stochastic differential equations (SDEs) driven by fBm cannot be solved explicitly, their numerical approximation is so important.
-Various approximation schemes have been introduced for SDEs with fBm \cite{MR2474352,MR2456334, hong2019optimal,kamrani2015numerical}.
+FBms have many applications in models arising in engineering, physics, telecommunication networks, climate science and finance, where the systems exhibit randomness and long-range dependence \cite{Abry,Mandelbrot}.

+Since many stochastic differential equations (SDEs) driven by fBm cannot be solved explicitly, their numerical approximation is important.
+Various approximation schemes have been introduced for SDEs with fBm \cite{ hong2020optimal,kamrani2015numerical, MR2456334, MR2474352}.
 For efficient approximation, schemes that can reproduce the essential dynamics of the exact solution are of interest.
-In the frequent situation that the essential dynamics can be represented by linear terms, methods that treat these terms explicitly / solve linear differential equations exactly are well discussed for ordinary differential equations, see, e.g.\ \cite{maday90aoi,cox02etd} and references therein, as well as for stochastic differential equations driven by Brownian motion, see, e.g., \cite{jimenez99sos,carbonell08wll} rsp.\ \cite{arara19sbs,erdogan19anc, debrabant21rkl,debrabant22lsf} and references therein for local linearization methods rsp.\ exponential integrators.
+In the frequent situation that the essential dynamics can be represented by linear terms, methods that treat these terms explicitly / solve linear differential equations exactly are well discussed for ordinary differential equations, see, e.g.\ \cite{cox02etd, maday90aoi} and references therein, as well as for stochastic differential equations driven by Brownian motion, see, e.g., \cite{carbonell08wll, jimenez99sos} rsp.\ \cite{arara19sbs, debrabant21rkl,debrabant22lsf,erdogan19anc,tambue16wcf,yang19sps} and references therein for local linearization methods rsp.\ exponential integrators.

 In this article, we consider the numerical approximation of a system of SDEs with a linear stiff term and additive noise driven by fBm of the form